Margaret of Nevers: Second marriage

 Margaret's father-in-law died in 1422, and the English occupied a part of France in the name of his infant grandson, King Henry VI of England, who was to succeed him according to the Treaty of Troyes.
 At the same time, Margaret's brother-in-law Charles VII claimed the crown for himself.
 In early 1423, Philip the Good entered into an alliance with Duke John V of Brittany and Henry's regent, John of Lancaster, 1st Duke of Bedford.
 He intended to reinforce the alliance by arranging marriages of his sisters, Anne and Margaret, with the Duke of Bedford and the Duke of Brittany's younger brother Arthur, Count of Richmond, respectively.

 Margaret was far from enthusiastic about remarrying and attempted to postpone or prevent the marriage by complaining that Arthur was still imprisoned by the English and that all her sisters had married dukes.
 As the former Dauphine of France who still used the title of Duchess of Guyenne, she claimed that a count was too far beneath her in rank.
 Philip had to send his trusted servant, Renier Pot, as a special ambassador to Margaret.
 Pot explained to her the necessity of an alliance with Brittany and told her that Bedford had created Arthur Duke of Touraine.
 Per Philip's instructions, Pot told Margaret that, still being a fairly young widow, she ought to marry and have children soon, more so because Philip himself was now a childless widower.
 She eventually yielded, and the marriage was celebrated on 10 October 1423.

 Arthur soon became a very influential person at the royal court in Paris, and staunchly worked in the interests of Burgundy, especially during his marriage to Margaret.
 Burgundy and Brittany eventually changed sides, joining Charles VII in his fight against the English.
 Margaret proved to be a devoted wife, protecting her husband when he fell out with Charles VII and managing his estates while he was at the battlefield.
 She returned with him to Paris when the French regained control of the city in 1436.
 Little is known about her life after 1436.
 She died childless in Paris in February 1442.
-In her will, a copy of which is preserved in the archives of Nantes, she asked that her heart be buried at a Picardy shrine called Notre-Dame de Liesse.
+In her will, a copy of which is preserved in the archives of Nantes, she asked that her heart be buried at a Picard shrine called Notre-Dame de Liesse.
 Both her widower and brother, however, were too busy to carry out her final request.
 Arthur remarried within a year; both his subsequent marriages were also childless.